quicwg/base-drafts/draft-ietf-quic-http.md

 {{http-error-codes}}).
 Streams which terminate abruptly may do so at any point in the frame.

-Streams used for requests MUST be utilized sequentially, with no gaps.
+Streams SHOULD be utilized sequentially, with no gaps.
 Streams used for pushed resources MAY be initiated out-of-order, but stream IDs SHOULD be allocated to promised resources sequentially.

 HTTP does not need to do any separate multiplexing when using QUIC - data sent over a QUIC stream always maps to a particular HTTP transaction.
 Requests and